-Now for the news… I'm very happy to announce that in just a couple days I will be heading off to Japan!
-It will my first time visiting the country, one that I have always wanted to explore.
-Two weeks wandering the streets of Tokyo, Kyoto and Asakasa, trying every food I see and soaking in the culture...words cannot express how excited I am.
-In anticipation of my vacation, I am making my last post before I leave one of Japanese cuisine.
+I'm very happy to announce that in just a couple of days I will be heading off to Japan!
+Finally, I can check Japan off on the list of countries I want to explore.
+Two full weeks of wandering the streets of Tokyo, Kyoto, and Asakasa, trying every food I see and soaking in the culture...words cannot express how excited I am.
+In anticipation of my vacation, I am making a Japanese dish with my favorite unagi.
 This dish is actually inspired by my last visit to New York where a vendor was selling grilled unagi on noodles.
-Charred to perfection, the dish was one of the favorite meals I tried that entire weekend.
+It was easily one of my favorite meals, so much so that I had to recreate it.
 Here is my recreation of cold ramen noodles with broiled unagi.

 - 2 packets cold ramen noodles